sahitya1903/animal-detection/README.md

-# 🐾 Animal Detection and Alert System using Raspberry Pi and Python

-# ML Simulation done using OpenCV + Twilo API + YOLOv5
+# 🐾 Animal Detection and Alert System using Python and OpenCV + Twilo API + YOLOv5

 Real-time animal detection system using a webcam.
 Sends SMS alerts when animals like dogs, cats, cows, etc., are spotted — powered by YOLOv5 and Twilio.